Purple Waffle Plant: Lively And Lush Air Cleaner

 These lovely tropicals like lots of light… but not direct sunlight.

-Providing lots of bright, indirect lighting will keep their colors vibrant.
+Providing lots of bright, indirect light will keep the waffle plant colors vibrant.
 They’ll want at least six hours of light per day.
-But be careful to watch the color of your plants.
+But be careful to watch the color of your waffle plants.
 If they start to look washed out, they may be receiving too much light.

-As far as temperature is concerned, tropical conditions are perfect.
-Keep the thermometer set between 65-80 indoors, and your plant will be satisfied.
+As far as temperature is concerned, tropical conditions are perfect for the waffle plant.
+Keep the thermometer set between 65-80 indoors, and your waffle plant will be satisfied.
 Avoid placing it in a drafty location where it can get too cold or hot.

 Water & Humidity